MicahElliott/captain/README.md

 - `CAPT_VERBOSE` :: Set to `0` (or unset) to disable subcommand output
 - `CAPT_DISABLE` :: Set to `1` to bypass captain doing anything
 - `CAPT_DEBUG` :: Set to `1` to enable debug mode
+- `CAPT_BLACK_TRIGGERS` :: Set to CSV of individual triggers you wish to disable
+- `CAPT_BLACK_HOOKS` :: Set to to CSV of individual hooks you wish to disable
 - `CAPT_MAIN_BRANCH` :: Useful for running in CI since default will be feature branch
 - `CAPT_FILE` :: Team-shared control file containing global hooks/triggers
 - `CAPT_LOCALFILE` :: User-local personal control file each dev may have (not in git control)